 Make sure you are not encountering a software related issue by deleting and recreating the partitions.

-When recreating the partition, in fdisk ensure that no other partitions are present by choosing option 4 to display the partition information.
-If no partitions are present, ensure that when creating a primary partition that you use the full amount (100%) unless you want to have more than one partition.
+When recreating the partition, in fdisk, ensure no other partitions are present by choosing option 4 to display the partition information.
+If no partitions are present, ensure that when creating a primary partition, you use the full amount (100%) unless you want to have more than one partition.

-Once you have created the partition, view that partition and ensure it is being detected 100% and ensure that the Mbytes is correctly stated.
+Once you have created the partition, view that partition, ensure it is being detected 100%, and ensure that the Mbytes is correctly stated.

 Note: If you're using an old version of fdisk or partition utility, it could be the cause of your issue.
 Make sure if you're using a large hard drive that you're using the latest partition utility.